winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : InfSeqNat/take 5 zeros ≡ [ 0, 0, 0, 0, 0 ]
 let _ = assert : InfSeqNat/take 5 naturals ≡ [ 0, 1, 2, 3, 4 ]
 ```

+If the greatest fixpoint   of the functor `Pair Natural` is the type of infinite sequences (`InfSeqNat`), what is the least fixpoint of the same functor?
+That turns out to be the **void type** (denoted by `<>` in Dhall).

+The formal reason is that  `T = <>` is a solution of the type equation `T = Pair Natural T`, because the pair of a void type with anything is again void.
+So, `T = <>` is  one of the fixpoints of that type equation.
+Since the void type is the smallest possible type, it is the least fixpoint.

+The intuitive picture is that the least fixpoint of a polynomial functor is always a finite data structure.
+But there are no finite data structures that contain a full copy of themselves, as the equation `T = Pair Natural T` requires.

 ### Greatest fixpoints for mutually recursive types